-The cost of staging is 1% of list price, with a $2000 minimum.
-This means, in the case above, the cost was $2000.
-The house sold for $10,000 more than ARV, making the return on investment $8000 more than what was paid.
-This means that the ROI for home staging, was 400% at 2965 Dellwood Ave!
+The cost of staging is 1.5% of list price, with a $2500 minimum.
+(We do offer a 20% discount, if paid in full at the time of staging.)
+This means, in the case above, the cost was $2500.
+The house sold for $10,000 more than ARV, making the return on investment $7500 more than what was paid.
+This means that the ROI for home staging, was 300% at 2965 Dellwood Ave!

 Understanding the BIG Picture